What is a Loan?

 The recipient and the lender must agree on the terms of the loan before any money changes hands.
 In some cases, the lender requires the borrower to offer an asset up for collateral, which will be outlined in the loan document.
 A common loan for American households is a mortgage, which is taken for the purchase of a property.

 Loans can be given by individuals, corporations, and governments.
 The main idea behind taking out one is to get funds to grow one’s overall money supply.
-The interests and fees serve as sources of revenue for the lender.
+The interest and fees serve as sources of revenue for the lender.

 Loans can be classified further into secured and unsecured, open-end and closed-end, and conventional types.

 A secured loan is one that is backed by some form of collateral.
 For instance, most financial institutions require borrowers to present their title deeds or other documents that show ownership of an asset, until they repay the loans in full.
 Other assets that can be put up as collateral are stocks, bonds, and personal property.
 Most people apply for secured loans when they want to borrow large sums of money.
-Since lenders are not willing to lend large amounts of money, they hold the recipients’ assets as a form of guarantee.
+Since lenders are not typically willing to lend large amounts of money without collateral, they hold the recipients’ assets as a form of guarantee.

 Some common attributes of secured loans include low interest rates, strict borrowing limits, and long repayment periods.
 Examples of secured borrowings are a mortgage, boat loan, and auto loan.

 Conversely, an unsecured loan means that the borrower does not have to offer any asset as collateral.
 With unsecured loans, the lenders are very thorough when assessing the borrower’s financial status.
 This way, they will be able to estimate the recipient’s capacity for repayment and decide whether to award the loan or not.
 Unsecured loans include items such as credit card purchases, education loans, and personal loans.

 2. Open-End and Closed-End Loans